 75. Maison Cafe & Market (Dana Point)

-We were thoroughly impressed with this little strip-mall cafe, and I just couldn’t leave it off this list of best Pacific Coast Highway stops.
+We were thoroughly impressed with this charming little cafe, and I just couldn’t leave it off this list of best Pacific Coast Highway stops.

 There’s loads of Italian and French-inspired dishes on the menu, but we personally loved the ricotta blueberry toast and the sweet potato sausage frittata.
 I’ll be trying The Dutch baby and the nut butter toast next time!